2600hz/kazoo/core/kazoo_convert/doc/fax_converter.md

 ## Pdf to Tiff

-The configuration parameter for this command is `convert_pdf_command`.
+The configuration parameter for this command is `fax.convert_pdf_command`.
 This command is invoked when conversion from `application/pdf` to `image/tiff` is requested.

 The default command is: